MultiSafepay/docs/content/integrations/mijnwebwinkel.md

 [Surcharges](/surcharges/) are supported.

-**Attention Dutch merchants**
+> ⚠️ **Attention Dutch merchants**

-We strongly recommend **not** applying surcharges to [pay later methods](/pay-later/).
-This is now considered providing credit under the Consumer Credit Act (Wet op het consumentenkrediet) and requires a permit from the Authority for Financial Markets (AFM).
+> We strongly recommend **not** applying surcharges to [pay later methods](/pay-later/).
+This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

+---

+> 💬  Support
+> For:
+> - General information about the app, see Mijnwebwinkel - [MultiSafepay](https://www.mijnwebwinkel.nl/partner/multisafepay).
+> - Technical queries about the app, see Mijnwebwinkel - [Contact form](https://www.mijnwebwinkel.nl/contactformulier).
+> - Support documentation, see Mijnwebwinkel - [Support](https://www.mijnwebwinkel.nl/support).
+>
+> To contact MultiSafepay, email <support@multisafepay.com>